valenEliz/valenEliz/README.md

 can use to both design and code their ideas into fully functional desktop, web or mobile applications.
 I also like creating scripts to automate Excels and Google Sheets functionalities.
 ----------------
 - :grey_exclamation: I'm creative, open-minded, proactive and organized.
-I also enjoy working out, running, reading and shopping.
+I also enjoy working out, running and reading.
 ----------------
 - 📫 If you want to contact me you can send me an email to valentina.eli.88@gmail.com